Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 The 21st century is the era of "big data."
 Every day, we create 2.5 quintillion bytes of data — so much that 90% of the data in the world today has been created in the last two years alone.
 It is estimated that 30% of this data comes from the health care industry.
-Saint Louis University's Master of Science (M.S.) in Biostatistics and Health Analytics will not only prepare students to handle this data but also to apply analytic techniques to answer important research questions related to health and health care.
+Saint Louis University's Master of Science (M.S.) in Biostatistics and Health Analytics will not only prepare students to handle this data but also apply analytic techniques to answer important research questions related to health and health care.

-This program is designed for students interested in a field that combines quantitative reasoning, coding, and scientific skills to solve problems in health and medicine.
+- This program is designed for students interested in a field that combines quantitative reasoning, coding and scientific skills to solve problems in health and medicine.
 It is suited for those with strong quantitative abilities and a desire to apply mathematics, statistics, computer programming and data analysis to health-related issues.
-An M.S. in Biostatistics and Health Analytics can prepare students for professional biostatistical careers and provides a firm academic foundation for subsequent doctoral study in statistical science.

-The field of biostatistics is a Science Technology Engineering and Mathematics (STEM) focus area since the field of biostatistics is a mathematically based science.
+The field of biostatistics is a science, technology, engineering and mathematics (STEM) focus area, since the field of biostatistics is a mathematically based science.
 In 2006, the United States launched a program to increase the number of students who receive training in STEM areas.
 This program will fill the need for graduates with technical abilities to analyze data and draw inferences.

 Students take courses in public health, the theory of biostatistics, methods of biostatistics and computing.
 Students finish by doing a capstone project under the direction of a faculty member in the Department of Epidemiology and Biostatistics.

-Students will have the opportunity to do research as part of their capstone project
+Students will have the opportunity to do research as part of their capstone project.

 The College for Public Health and Social Justice offers several ways to help finance graduate education.
 Opportunities include a limited number of merit-based scholarships and graduate research assistantships.
 Awards are made to applicants with the highest combinations of GPAs and test scores who complete their applications by the priority deadlines.

-The College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).
+Saint Louis University's College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).
+To see our most recent accreditation documentation, please visit the College for Public Health and Social Justice website.

 Learning Outcomes Common to Both Concentrations